Dragon Ball Logo

 Dragon Ball Logo 2012-present

 In 2012, another Dragon Ball Z logo appeared.
-It differs from the previous one with a black background and ten yellow circles with hieroglyphics lined up under the lettering.
+It differs from the previous one in that it has a black background and ten yellow circles with hieroglyphics lined up under the lettering.

-The distinctive emblems are recognizable from Dragon Ball games, movies, and other media products.
+The distinctive emblems are recognizable across Dragon Ball games, movies, and other media.
 Most of the designers stuck to a humorous style to appeal to the potential audience.
-And they succeeded, given the immense popularity of the multimedia franchise not only in their home country of Japan but also around the world.
+And they succeeded, given the immense popularity of the multimedia franchise not only in their home country, Japan, but also worldwide.

 Font and Colors